With scripture, we absolutely prove (100%) that Jesus was “not” speaking symbolically in the Bread of Life Discourse – John Chapter 6:22-71

 To whom shall we go?
 You have the words of eternal life.
 We believe!

-Supernatural faith means to believe beyond scientific understanding and laws of nature; of the miraculous similar to the Lord’s supernatural birth and the multiplying of bread and fish.
-Having “complete” faith and trust in Jesus requires you to believe in God “beyond” what you can comprehend.
-A faith without limits!
+Supernatural faith means to believe in God beyond scientific understanding and laws of nature; of the miraculous similar to the Lord’s supernatural birth and the multiplying of bread and fish; a faith from “the spirit;” a complete faith and trust in Jesus which allows you to believe in God “beyond” what you can comprehend; a faith without limits!

 This faith has limits!

-These new teachings required the disciples to believe in Jesus beyond what they could comprehend.
-Instead of “fully trusting” Jesus like St. Peter did, many disciples leaned on their “human comprehension,” rather than faith in God, which led to their disbelief and their difficult and disturbing thoughts.
+These new teachings required the disciples to have supernatural faith from “the spirit.”
+Instead of “fully trusting” Jesus like St. Peter did, many disciples leaned on their “human comprehension” rather than faith in God, which led to their disbelief and their difficult and disturbing thoughts.

 The disciples that left chose to “limit” their faith in God.